martinbean/martinbean.dev/_posts/2014-06-08-a-primer-to-using-grunt.md

 meta_description: Grunt is a JavaScript task runner.
 This post shows you how to get started automating your front-end tasks.
 title: A primer to using Grunt
 ---
-Grunt is a JavaScript task runner that lives within your web projects.
+<p class="lead">Grunt is a JavaScript task runner that lives within your web projects.
-You can use it to automate tasks that you may have up to now ran manually from the command line.
+  You can use it to automate tasks that you may have up to now ran manually from the command line.</p>

 Think things like:

 * compiling LESS/Sass to CSS and CoffeeScript to JavaScript